A visit to Cougal Cascades in Currumbin Valley is low-key one of the best adventures to be had on the Gold Coast!

 Steel carriage used for hauling timber

 This one is for the thrill-seekers!
-Cougal Cascades has a number of spots for cliff jumping though you must exercise caution and do so at your own risk.
+There are a number of spots for cliff jumping into the cascades though you must exercise caution and do so at your own risk.

 There is a sign at the very beginning of the trail which clearly states that it’s dangerous to go cliff jumping and sliding down waterfalls as it may cause serious injury or death.

-To be fully transparent, there has been a number of cases of people injuring themselves here at Cougal Cascades so I can’t stress enough to take extra care when cliff jumping.
+To be fully transparent, there has been a number of cases of people injuring themselves here so I can’t stress enough to take extra care when cliff jumping.

 Featuring an almost vertical rock wall and a deep catch basin, this cliff jump ranges from 5 meters and up to about 7 meters.
 As always, make sure to do a depth-check before jumping.